Reservoir, Victoria: Overview

-Reservoir is close to the Northland Shopping Centre, Preston Market, the High Street food quarter, Sydney Road shops and restaurants and one of three remaining drive-in cinemas in Melbourne, the Village in Coburg.
+Reservoir is close to the Northland Shopping Centre, Preston Market, Sydney Road shops and restaurants and one of three remaining drive-in cinemas in Melbourne, the Village in Coburg.
 The area is experiencing unprecedented growth, with plenty of new developments.

 In Reservoir, there is a mosque that was built by the Albanian Australian community.

 Demographics

 The most common ancestries in Reservoir were, according to the 2016 census, Italian 17.1%, Australian 14.8%, English 13.9%, Greek 6.3% and Irish 5.1%.
 55.9% of people were born in Australia.
 The most common countries of birth were Italy 8.2%, India 4.4%, China (excludes SARs and Taiwan) 3.2%, Greece 3.0% and Vietnam 1.8%.